Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/readme.md

 ## Confrimed particpating groups, models, & main contacts
 - To be listed after call

-## To do - once you sign up - create a readme file here about about your model (example naming: Readme-WRF-chem-marelle.md) include these sections:
+## To do - once you sign up
+> create a readme file here about about your model (example naming: Readme-WRF-chem-marelle.md) include these sections
 - Last publication of model version with polar halogen chemistry, doi
 - Short description of what is included
 - Model resolution & driving meterology that you can use